 xiii.
 Funds previously spent on ACA, Medicaid, CHIP: $450 billion

 c.
 Financing: SUMMARY—The cost of Medicare for All will be financed through continued premium payments and payroll taxes.
 Part A payroll taxes will remain unchanged.
-Individuals will pay premiums at a rate set by the Secretary of HHS to ensure they are affordable (they will save $173 billion a year in premiums in addition to the $274 billion in other out-of-pocket savings).
-However, since some of the premiums paid by individuals were tax-exempt, the increased income from them will be taxable, saving the Federal government another $130 billion a year, but reducing savings to individuals (mostly wealthier ones).
-Total savings for individuals will be almost $300 billion a year ($3 trillion over 10 years).
-Employers will pay 4% of payroll.
-They will save $210 billion a year ($2.1 trillion over 10 years).
-Total premiums are estimated to equal about $650 billion a year with an additional $130 billion saved in tax subsidies ($7.8 trillion over 10 years), more than enough to fund the program.
+Individuals will pay premiums at 5% of household income after excluding the amount equal to the federal poverty level ($35,511 for a family of four).
+They will save about $290 billion a year in premiums in addition to more than $270 billion in other out-of-pocket costs.
+However, since some of the premiums paid by individuals were tax-exempt, the increased income from them will be taxable, saving the Federal government another $130 billion a year (about $45 billion from businesses), but reducing savings to individuals (mostly wealthier ones).
+Total savings for individuals will be almost $470 billion a year ($4.7 trillion over 10 years).
+Employers will pay 6% after the first $500,000 of payroll.
+Private businesses will save about $240 billion a year ($2.4 trillion over 10 years).
+Total premiums are estimated to equal about $660 billion a year.
+With the additional $130 billion saved in tax subsidies, revenues are $7.9 trillion over 10 years, more than enough to fund the program.
 (We anticipate small net revenues each year after implementation.)

 ii.
-Premiums from those newly enrolled on Medicare for All will be set by the Secretary of HHS to be approximately equal for an average family to that of a family premium for employer-sponsored health insurance, based on a family size of 2.3.
-Children’s premiums are set at 40% of an adult’s premium.
-An individual would pay $2,400 a year, each child would cost $960, and a family of 4 would pay $6,720 a year ($560/month).
-Those with income below 400% of the federal poverty level would be eligible for subsidies to lower their premiums.
+Premiums from those newly enrolled on Medicare for All will be 5% of household income after excluding the amount equal to the federal poverty level ($35,511 for a family of four).
+A family of four earning $75,000 a year would pay an annual premium of $1,974 (166.54 a month).
+A family of four earning $150,000 a year would pay an annual premium of $5,724 ($77.04 a month).
+On average, an individual would pay $2,500 a year, each child would cost $1,000, and a family of 4 would pay $7,000 a year ($580/month).
+Those with income below the federal poverty level would pay no premiums.
 There would be no deductibles or copayments and all drugs would be covered completely.
-Total annual premiums collected from new enrollees (after excluding subsidies) would be $380 billion.
+Total annual premiums collected from individuals would be $343 billion.
 Premiums would be automatically deducted from payroll or Social Security, paid directly or added to income tax.
 Nobody would be denied coverage due to failure to pay premiums.

 iii.
-Employers will be asked to pay 4% of payroll to supplement the cost of premiums for their employees.
-Small employers (with fewer than 100 employees) who can show that payment would be a hardship may receive tax credits to offset the payments.
-Total payments collected from employers (excluding tax credits) is projected to be $273 billion a year.
+Employers will be asked to pay 6% after the first $500,000 of payroll to supplement the cost of premiums for their employees.
+Small employers (with fewer than 100 employees) have an average payroll of $300,000, so few of them would have to pay any premiums.
+Total payments collected from employers is projected to be $343 billion a year.

 iv.
 Tax exemptions for employer-sponsored health insurance resulted in about $200 billion in lost revenue.
 We estimate after the effects of the Tax Cut Act of 2017 and accounting for the exemption for businesses for their cost of premiums, the Federal government will receive additional revenues of $131 billion a year due to no longer subsidizing private health insurance sponsored by employers.